yash6810/Sentilyze/README.md

 ## 🔭 Project Vision

-To engineer an experimental, data-driven algorithmic trading tool that provides a significant competitive edge, capable of identifying and capitalizing on market opportunities with high accuracy.
-This project is intended as a prototype and proof-of-concept, not a production-ready trading system.
+To engineer an experimental, data-driven tool for **analyzing and backtesting** algorithmic trading strategies that combine sentiment analysis with technical indicators.
+This project serves as a research platform and a proof-of-concept, not a production-ready or live trading system.
+Its primary goal is to explore the potential of these strategies and to showcase the end-to-end MLOps process.

 ---